facontidavide/CPP_Optimizations_Diary/README.md

 These rules help you look like a bad-ass/rockstar/10X engineer to your colleagues.

-You are the kind of person that casually drops a `std::vector<>::reserve` before a loop and nods smiling, looking at the perfomance improvement and the astonishment of your team member.
+You are the kind of person that casually drops a [std::vector<>::reserve](vectors_everywhere/reserve) before a loop and nods, smiling, looking at the perfomance improvement and the astonishment of your team member.

 <p align="center"><img src="images/boom.gif" width="350"></p>